-Dayton, Ohio – A cutting edge surgical robot has been approved by the FDA and purchased for use in the Orthopedic suite at a local hospital.
+DAYTON, OH – A cutting-edge surgical robot has been approved by the FDA and purchased for use in the orthopedic suite at a local hospital.

-The next day was way better, until after performing a four-hour shoulder scope, the Dude-vinci went down for maintenance.
+The next day was way better, until after performing a 4-hour shoulder scope, the Dude-Vinci went down for maintenance.
 The flood of irrigation short circuited the robot, as they failed to make it waterproof.
 It is resting in the supply closet, waiting on Biomed repairs.